 If you are arriving in Lombok or Bali to head to the Gili islands, try and book a private pick-up ahead of time.
 Particularly in Lombok, it would be like trying to get a taxi on Christmas Day.
 (Except with Indonesian traffic thrown in, just for fun).
 Expect more traffic than normal and raised fares for taxis.

 The apps GoJek or Grab can be useful for finding taxis on Bali.
 The app “The Gilis – Boats and Weather” can also be used to check the boat schedule between the Gilis and Bangsal.
 To check the schedule from Bali, it’s best to check with your specific boat company.
-Not sure how to come and find us?
-Check out our tips here.
+Generally speaking, the fast boats from Bali run as normal as the island is mostly Hindu.

 A note about mosques